instana/openapi/spec/descriptions/createSyntheticTest.md

 This API endpoint creates a Synthetic Test.

 ## Sample script and payload:
-- A sample script to create a simple Ping API test
+- A sample script to create an API Simple test

 ```
 curl -k -v -X POST \